kalliope-project/kalliope/Docs/contributing.md

 ##### Limitations

-1. The management of incoming variable from the signal order when they are numbers or float are not efficient.
+1. The management of incoming variable from the signal order when they are __numbers or float are not efficient__.
 (Thanks to @thebao for pointing this out!)
     - Because of the differences between the STTs outputs: some are returning word some numbers (two != 2).
     - Because of the i18n, we are not able to know if a variable should be  interpreted in english, french, spanish, etc ... ("two" != "deux" != "dos")